andreasplesch/aframe-triangleset-component/README.md

 - uvs: the list should contain one 2d coordinate pair for each vertex in the vertices list.
 If no uvs are provided, uvs are assigned based on the two largest dimensions of the bounding box surrounding the vertices.The u coordinate varies from 0 to 1 along the largest dimension, the v coordinate along the second largest.

+There is also a corresponding <a-triangleset> primitive available.

 ### Installation

 #### Browser